Northern Graphite receives support for Lac des ÎlesToronto mine in Canada

 Canadian support for the Lac des Îles mine project

 This funding will cover 75% of the eligible costs for the pit expansion, allowing Northern to maintain continuous graphite production at a critical time for the global energy transition.
-LDI currently produces 15,000 tons per year of graphite concentrate. graphite concentratewith installed capacity to reach 25,000 tons, and supplies key industrial sectors such as steel, electronics and automotive.
+LDI currently produces 15,000 tons per year of graphite concentrate. graphite concentratewith installed capacity to reach 25,000 tons, supplying industrial sectors such as steel, electronics and automotive.

 Northern Graphite is listed on theTSX Venture Exchange and has established itself as a strategic player in the green economy.
-Its integrated approach – from mine to battery – is led by its Frankfurt-based Battery Materials Group, which transforms natural graphite into high-value products such as anodes for lithium-ion batteries, fuel cells and graphene.
+In addition, its integrated approach is led by its Battery Materials Group, based in Frankfurt, which transforms natural graphite into high-value products such as anodes for lithium-ion batteries, fuel cells and graphene.

-In addition to LDI, the company owns the advanced-stage Bissett Creek project in Ontario and the Okanjande mine in Namibia, currently under maintenance.
+For its part, LDI, the company owns the Bissett Creek project in Ontario, which is in advanced stages, and the Okanjande mine in Namibia, which is currently under maintenance.
 All of its assets contain “battery-grade” graphite and are located in stable jurisdictions with access to critical infrastructure.

-The pit expansion will avoid a planned suspension of operations by the end of 2025.
 Northern plans to start work immediately, with first production from the new zones estimated in six to eight months.
-In the meantime, it will continue to process ore from the current pit and fulfill orders from inventory.
+In the meantime, it will continue to process ore from the current pit and fill orders from inventory.

 Source and photo: Nothern Graphite